-Names with Kaλόs.
-It will be observed that a large number of vases are inscribed of mais malos, 'the boy is beautiful' (or malos alone), and less frequently in the feminine ή παῖς καλή or καλή.
-In many cases a particular name is substituted for the general formula, as Λέαγρος καλός and more than two hundred such names are known.
+Names with Kalós.
+It will be observed that a large number of vases are inscribed $\delta \pi a\hat{a}s$ kalós, 'the boy is beautiful' (or kalós alone), and less frequently in the feminine $\frac{1}{2}\pi a\hat{a}s$ kal $\hat{\eta}$ or kal $\hat{\eta}$.
+In many cases a particular name is substituted for the general formula, as $\Lambda \epsilon{\alpha \gamma \rho o \beta}$ kalós.
 The intention of these inscriptions has been much discussed, but primarily it is clear that they are expressions of personal admiration.
 It does not, however, necessarily follow that there was any near tie between the potter and the person whom he admires.
-In the romance of Xenophon of Ephesus, the Ephesiaca, he describes how the hero Habrocomes was an object of enthusiasm to the whole province of Asia, and when he was seen in a procession there was a universal cry of Kalos Habrocomes!
+In the romance of Xenophon of Ephesus, the Ephesiaca, he describes how the hero Habrocomes was an object of enthusiasm to the whole province of Asia, and when he was seen in a procession, there was a universal cry of Kalos Habrocomes !
 Hence attempts have been made to identify some of the kalos-names with those of persons known to history, and thus obtain chronological data.
 So far, however, all such identifications are very doubtful.
-Another branch of the inquiry seeks to ascertain the authors of unsigned vases with a kalos-name, by comparing them with the signed vases on which the Thus, Leagros kalos occurs on signed works of same name occurs.
-Euphronios, and also on unsigned vases (such as E 46, E 265), which can reasonably be attributed to him.
-The kalos-names, which are of significance from this point of view, and which occur in the British Museum collection, are enumerated in Appendix I., Table II.
+Another branch of the inquiry seeks to ascertain the authors of unsigned vases with a kalos-name, by comparing them with the signed vases on which the same name occurs.
+Thus, Leagros kalos occurs on signed works of Euphronios, and also on unsigned vases (such as E 46, E 265) which can reasonably be attributed to him.
+The kalosnames, which are of significance from this point of view, and which occur in the British Museum collection, are enumerated in Appendix I., Table II.
 A third and more complicated branch of the study seeks to place artists in groups, based on the names used.